sdroege/gstreamer-rs/docs/gstreamer/docs.md

 contract of the producer and `None` may be a valid reply.
 `Promise::interrupt` is for the consumer to indicate to the producer that the value is not needed anymore and producing that value can stop.
-The `PromiseResult::Expired` state set by a call to `Promise::expire` indicates to the consumer that a value will never be produced and is intended to be called by a third party that implements some notion of message handling such as `Bus`.
+The [`crate::PromiseResult::Expired`] (XXX: @-reference does not belong to Promise!) state set by a call to `Promise::expire` indicates to the consumer that a value will never be produced and is intended to be called by a third party that implements some notion of message handling such as `Bus`.